dconstruct-tech/dash-sdk/docs/dash-auto/autonomy-client-v2.md

 - *Sit/Stand*: [See above](#63-robot-actions)

 ## **8. Telegram Configuration**
-d.ASH Nav supports status notifications of the robots in your fleet via Telegram!
+d.ASH Ops supports status notifications of the robots in your fleet via Telegram!
 Add [dconstruct-bot](https://t.me/dconstruct_bot)!

 ### **8.1 Setup**
 1. Add the Telegram bot to the Telegram chat of your choice